vDorst/RTLPlayground/doc/devices/SWTG024AS.md

 | Xikestore |SKS3200M-4GPY2XF | Yes |  SWTG024AS-v1.0 | CM-23-08-2043 023-16721 | ??? | 8272 |

 # SWTG024AS-v2.0 managed vs unmanged
-Changes I found with my own board vs [Managed version](https://github.com/up-n-atom/SWTG118AS/tree/main/photos/SWGT024AS-v2.0) of the PCB.
+Changes I found with my board vs [Managed version](https://github.com/up-n-atom/SWTG118AS/tree/main/photos/SWGT024AS-v2.0) of the PCB.

 ### Bottom
 * R105: Installed, goes to R10-PullDown SFP2 -> TX DISABLE
-* R85: Not Installed (Connected to K1)
+* R85: Not Installed (Connected to K1 Reset Button)
-* R90: Not installed (PowerLed)
+* R90: Not installed (System Led)
-* LED3: Not installed (PowerLed)
+* LED3: Not installed (System Led)
 ### Top
-* K1: Not installed (Reset butten)
+* K1: Not installed (Reset Button)
-* R95: Installed (SFP2 signal RX-LOS), mean that the manage version can use RX-LOS function.
+* R95: Installed (SFP2 signal RX-LOS), means that the managed-version can´t use the RX-LOS function.
-* R270: Installed (SFP1 signal RX-LOS)
+* R270: Installed (SFP1 signal RX-LOS), same here as above.
 * R268: Installed (SFP2 signal TX_DISABLE, but R262 200R pull-down is to high to drive by the SOC, needs mod!)
 * U5: Flash is only 512kB instead of 2/4 MBit.